 While reading this manual, take a few test shots and see how they come out.
 You can then better understand the camera.
-Be sure to store this manual safely, too, so that you can refer to it again when necessary.

 Testing the Camera Before Use and Liability

 After shooting, play images back and check whether they have been properly recorded.
 If the camera or memory card is faulty and the images cannot be recorded or downloaded to a computer, Canon cannot be held liable for any loss or inconvenience caused.